svanderbleek/haskellandchill.com/types-arent-sets.md

 ## Types and bits

-A simple concept of a type is directly related to the values that inhabit it.
+A simple concept of types directly relates a type to the set of values that inhabit that type.
-This is the bit-sequence concept of type familar to those who have done something like assembly.
+This is the bit-sequence concept of types.

 ```
 01011001